 Following a degenerative spine diagnosis, the condition can often be successfully treated with a conservative rehabilitation routine, which might include physical therapy, hot and cold compresses or over-the-counter pain medication.
 If the symptoms worsen, your physician may prescribe stronger medication or anti-inflammatory steroid injections.
 Some patients also find relief in the form of alternative therapies such as restorative yoga, acupuncture and chiropractic manipulation.

 Conservative and alternative degenerative spine treatment options do not work for every patient, but the surgeons at Laser Spine Institute may be able to help those patients find relief.
 We offer minimally invasive, outpatient procedures that are performed using state-of-the-art technology.
 Our team of medical experts has helped tens of thousands of people from around the world find relief from neck and back pain, with the added benefit of a greatly expedited recovery process compared to traditional open spine surgery.
-Contact us today to talk about your degenerative spine diagnosis and to receive a complimentary review of your MRI or CT scan.
+Contact us today to talk about your degenerative spine diagnosis and to receive a review of your MRI or CT scan.